apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Normalization

-A technique for transforming the response of a query operation before saving it to the store by [Apollo Client's `InMemoryCache`](https://www.apollographql.com/docs/react/advanced/caching/#normalization).
+A technique for transforming the response of a query operation before saving it to [Apollo Client's `InMemoryCache`](https://www.apollographql.com/docs/react/advanced/caching/#normalization).
 The result is split into individual objects, creating a unique identifier for each object, and storing those objects in a flattened data structure.

 ```js
 import { InMemoryCache, defaultDataIdFromObject } from 'apollo-cache-inmemory';